Celebrate Easter in an Eastern-European country like Romania?

 If you’re really interested in the South-Eastern Orthodox spirituality, you can add a bit more to your journey.

-Now that you know more of how Romanians celebrate Easter, you’ll know what to expect if you happen to travel there during April 14th – 18th this year.
+Now that you know more of how Romanians celebrate Easter, you’ll know what to expect if you happen to travel this time.

-One note: on Monday, April 17th – the second day of Easter-, most local shops, institutions and touristic sites suspend their activity.
+One note: on Monday, the second day of Easter-, most local shops, institutions, and touristic sites suspend their activity.

-That said, we recommend that you stay tuned to our blog activity for more info on Romanian-related stuff travelers should learn of.
+That said, we recommend that you stay tuned to our blog activity for more info on Romanian-related stuff travelers should learn of, or contact us if you are ready to explore enchanting Romania.